 In accordance with the Compensation Committee's charter, the Compensation Committee may retain independent compensation advisors and other management consultants.
-In Fiscal 2022, the Compensation Committee retained Compensia, Inc. ("Compensia") to assist in reviewing our executive compensation program and analyzing the competitive market for executive talent.
+In Fiscal 2023, the Compensation Committee retained Compensia, Inc. ("Compensia") to assist in reviewing our executive compensation program and analyzing the competitive market for executive talent.
 As discussed under "Compensation Discussion and Analysis - How We Make Compensation Decisions" below, the Compensation Committee has assessed the independence of Compensia and has concluded that its engagement of Compensia does not raise any conflict of interest.
-The services provided by Compensia in Fiscal 2022 are also discussed in that section.
+The services provided by Compensia in Fiscal 2023 are also discussed in that section.

-At the request of the Compensation Committee, our Chief Executive Officer aids the Compensation Committee in reviewing and analyzing the performance of, and our goals and objectives for, our other executive officers, including our other named executive officers.
+At the request of the Compensation Committee, our Chief Executive Officer aids the Compensation Committee in reviewing and analyzing the performance of, and our goals and objectives for, our other executive officers.
 These services are discussed under "Compensation Discussion and Analysis - How We Make Compensation Decisions - Role of the CEO" below.